NSF-COMPASS-Center/HAVEN/README.md

 "Learning the language of viral evolution and escape" by Brian Hie, Ellen Zhong, Bonnie Berger, and Bryan Bryson (2020).
 * Author: Andrew Chan

+# Prerequisites:
+To run on ARC, you must copy this directory to ~/ on ARC.

 # Learning the language of viral evolution and escape